 Please note: if you have outstanding money from the Emergency Aid Fund this will be deducted from your award from the Discretionary Fund before you receive it.

-Students facing immediate and urgent financial difficulty can apply for a loan from the Emergency Aid Fund through the Student Finance Office.
-Payments of around £100 can usually be made on the day, whilst larger sums may take a few days.
+Students facing immediate and urgent financial difficulty can apply for a loan from the Emergency Aid Fund through the Funding and Financial Support Team.
+Payments of around £100 per day up to a total of £350 can usually be made on the day.
 There is no interest charged on these loans, however, if you do not repay the loan by the agreed date you may prevent yourself from re-registering or graduating.

-Please be aware that this guide is designed to give a quick over view of support options available to student parents.
-If you would like further information on particular funds The Advice Hub can help you find it or put you in touch with other people who can assist you.
+Please be aware that this guide is designed to give a quick overview of support options available to student parents.
+If you would like further information on particular funds or welfare benefits, the Advice Hub can help you find it or put you in touch with other people who can assist you.